Vocalinux

 Concrete scenarios for the personas Vocalinux actually fits — and what changes day-one when you adopt it.

-Developer (Linux, with RSI)
+Developer with RSI

 Use Cases